yoann-ba/yoann-ba/README.md

 New GitHub profile where I'm just recently uploading current and past works, still a WIP to re-document old things properly.

+For my short paper/article on the use of ColabFold for PepPI prediction, see [this repo](https://github.com/yoann-ba/ColabFold_PepPI_files)

 Current projects :
 - catching up on neurips 2023 and other confs, adding other older paper summaries
 - make videos + a repo on terrain simulation (perlin noise explanation/example, past work on erosion simulation, integration into Unity/UE, minecraft-style maps)